2024-04-01

 This way, we eliminate the following burdens:

-- Having to write code in each test which asserts that the output of the component-under-test matches the expected output.
+• Having to assert, in each test, that the output of the component-under-test matches the expected output.

-The eliminated burdens are traded for the following new responsibilities:
+The eliminated burdens are traded for the following much simpler responsibilities:

-- When the tooling or the version control system alerts us that an audit file has changed, the differences must be reviewed, and a decision must be made as to whether they are as expected or not.
+• When the version control system shows that an audit file changed after a test run, the differences must be reviewed, and a decision must be made as to whether they are as expected or not.

 This represents a considerable optimization of the software development process.